Identity, Crimes, and Law Enforcement in the Metaverse: LAW ENFORCEMENT

 \subsection{Criminalization of Fantasy Crimes}

 The traditional definition of a crime is grounded in the physical world because it is the only world we have been living in until the past decades.
 Even now, virtual worlds remain on the margin of many people's life.
-The estimated global penetration of Internet in 2022 is 63\%\footnote{https://www.statista.com/statistics/269329/penetration-rate-of-the-internet-by-region/}.
+The estimated global Internet penetration in 2022 is 63\%\footnote{https://www.statista.com/statistics/269329/penetration-rate-of-the-internet-by-region/}.
 Virtual worlds are only small parts of the Internet.
-Thus, it is reasonable to assume that an act based in the virtual would not disturb social order.
+Thus, it is reasonable to assume that an act purely occurring the virtual would not disturb social order.

 However, with the metaverse, our society would become a barely distinguishable blend of the physical and the virtual.
 Acts purely situated in the virtual world could disturb social order as much as acts that directly impact the physical world.
 We should thus consider fantasy crimes not in our current context but in the futuristic context of the metaverse.